Land0fChocolate/NewEmeraldRomHack/README.md

 # Updated Moves

 - Simple Beam: Replaces opponents abilities with the Simple ability.
-If opponent has a banned ability such as Stance Change, then they will still keep that ability but the others will be replaced with Simple.
+If opponent has a banned ability such as Forecast, then they will still keep that ability but the others will be replaced with Simple.
 - Worry Seed: Replaces opponents abilities with just the Insomnia ability.
-If opponent has a banned ability such as Stance Change, then they will still keep that ability but the others will be replaced with Worry Seed.
+If opponent has a banned ability such as Forecast, then they will still keep that ability but the others will be replaced with Worry Seed.
 - Entrainment: Replaces opponents abilities with the user’s abilities.
-If opponent has a banned ability such as Stance Change, then they will still keep that ability but the others will be replaced with the user’s abilities in their respective slot.
+If opponent has a banned ability such as Forecast, then they will still keep that ability but the others will be replaced with the user’s abilities in their respective slot.
 - Skill Swap: swaps the user abilities with the target abilities.
-If opponent has a banned ability such as Stance Change, then they will still keep that ability but the others will be replaced with the user’s abilities in their respective slot.
+If opponent has a banned ability such as Forecast, then they will still keep that ability but the others will be replaced with the user’s abilities in their respective slot.
-- Gastro Acid: Neutralises target abilities unless it is a banned ability like Stance Change.
+- Gastro Acid: Neutralises target abilities unless it is a banned ability like Forecast.
-- Role Play: replaces the user’s abilities with the target’s abilities except for banned abilities like Stance Change.
+- Role Play: replaces the user’s abilities with the target’s abilities except for banned abilities like Forecast.
 - Core Enforcer: Nullifies opponent’s abilities.
 - Charge Beam: Now 40 BP, 100% Acc with 100% chance for special attack boost.
 - Rock Smash: Now 50 BP with 100% chance for target defense drop.